drogue-iot/rfcs/active/0017-edge-workload.md

 In Drogue IoT, we don't have an edge orchestration layer, as we intend to integrate with an existing solution for edge workload distribution and management.

-However, we do want to distribute edge workload, and manage this, possibly through Drogue IoT from the cloud side.
+However, we do want to distribute edge workload, and manage this, possibly through Drogue IoT, from the cloud side.

+See below for reason on [why we want to focus on Kubernetes](#dont-align-on-kubernetes).

 ### Example use cases